Activation tomography

 One specific challenge is that the model’s internal process isn’t transparent; we need to probe in creative ways to learn how the model processes an input and arrives at an output.
 This is consequential, for example, if models deliberately obfuscate intent or adjust their outputs based on awareness of being monitored.

 Even though the internal structure and the mathematical tools that bind internal processes are known, snapshots of the results of those internal computations are hard for humans to interpret.
-If we could make sense of those, we could read the model’s mind as it deliberates before producing an output.
+If we could make sense of those, we could read the model’s mind as it effectively deliberates while producing an output.

 Reading the mind of a large language model